Chip-L/Match_Game/README.md

 ~~Note: adding a non-breaking space (&nbsp;) to the cards keeps them a consistent size I need a better solution than this.~~ I got the columns and rows to resize properly.
 I need to add in a resize function though, it isn't dynamic.

+(Jan 22, 2018)
+I got the settings dialog working.
+It turns out that the reset.css resets the fieldset properties.
+I had to add them back in.
+I just need to fix the board to be able to deal with an odd number of squares.
+I think I will just have it drop off the last match.